Here you will find a list of frequently asked questions. Click on any that interest you to see their answers.

 Both Boulder and Denver are served by the Regional Transportation District (RTD), and several buses stop near the CU-Boulder campus.
 CU-Boulder also provides Stampede and Buff Bus Shuttles around campus.
 All CU-Boulder students ride the RTD and CU buses free with their Buff One cards.
 More information can be found on the Parking Services website or on the RTD website.

 Many students decide to have a printer in their rooms, but it is not necessary to have your own printer.
-Printers are available in Norlin Library and elsewhere on campus.
+There is a print station in Baker Hall and others throughout campus.
 See the Student Printing and Scanning website for further information.

 All Baker dorm rooms have wireless Internet access and a microwave/refrigerator.
 A bed, desk, desk chair, bookcase, dresser, closet and study lamp are provided for each occupant.